AbhiZx18324/Stock-Market-Wizard/README.md

 #### Step 2: Set environment variables

-Create `.env` file in the root directory of the project, copy and paste the below config, and replace the `<Your Token>` configuration value with your key.
+Create `.env` file and `MarketNews` folder in the root directory of the project, copy and paste the below config, and replace the `<Your Token>` configuration value with your key.

 ```bash
 HOST=0.0.0.0